bcace/bcace.github.io/tay.md

-## Efficient agent-based system simulation
+## Comparison of space partitioning structures in agent-based simulations

 A number of years ago I was working on [Ochre](https://github.com/bcace/ochre) - agent-based modeling and simulation tool, and I focused mostly on achieving immediate connection between model modification and simulation, and creating a language in which non-programmers could safely write parallel agent interaction code without fear of data races or race conditions.
 While simulation performance was decent, at a certain scale simulations would slow down enough to break the immediacy of model development, and it was obvious that there isn't a single most efficient simulation mechanism for all the different models that users might want to develop.